MattEding/matteding.github.io/_posts/2019-04-25-sparse-matrices.md

 ### Pandas
 Data science today wouldn't be what it is without [Pandas](https://pandas.pydata.org/), so it doesn't come as a surprise that it supports [sparse variants](https://pandas.pydata.org/pandas-docs/stable/user_guide/sparse.html) of its data structures.
-A really neat feature is that NNZ elements do not have to be forms of 0!
+A really neat feature is that inferred elements do not have to be forms of 0!

 ```python
 In [70]: import pandas as pd